damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 ## Builds in Merge Requests

-As your merge requests trigger builds to run in CI, you now have quick access to them in the builds tab.
+As your merge requests trigger builds to run in CI, you now have quick access to them in the **Builds** tab.

 ![]()

-This makes it much easier to see what is failing, making it even more easy to work with CI in code review.
+This makes it much easier to see what is failing, making it even easier to work with CI in code review.

 As this is another step into integrating CI in GitLab, we're working hard on bringing more of these improvements.
 Have any ideas?